MESGJanie/documentation/service/run/pause.md

 You will **NOT** get your stake back with this command.
 The goal of this command is to give you an opportunity to stop running a service for a short period of time without losing your stake.

-When a service is paused, the stake duration count is also pause.
+When a service is paused, the stake duration count is also paused.

 When you tell the Application to quit, it will run this command for every started service.